d4rk/ac_shifting_leds/README.md

-# Assetto Corsa / Dirt G29 Shifting LEDs
+# Logitech G29 Shifter LEDs for Assetto Corsa & Dirt 4

 A **Linux** utility for Assetto Corsa and Dirt 4 that lights up the shifting LEDs on the Logitech G29 wheel based on the car's engine RPM.